 There are a few brands of sweet chili sauce in the market and you can definitely use your favorite brand.
 The one that I always keep in my pantry is Mae Ploy Thai sweet chili sauce, also known as nam chim kai in Thailand.
 It has a slight heat to it, but I would not consider it spicy at all.
 So it’s perfect for someone who appreciates bolder flavor but overly spicy.
 You can find Mae Ploy Thai sweet chili sauce being sold in bottles in major grocery stores or Asian grocery stores.
 If you’re tempted to make your own sweet chili sauce, you can follow the recipe in my Grilled Lemongrass Chicken post.

 The sweet chili sauce comes in handy whenever you feel like adding a little kick to your dish or just to up the ante.
-The nice blend of mild spicy and sweet flavor just makes everything better.
+The nice blend of mildly spicy and sweet flavor just makes everything better.
 The classic chicken karaage is commonly served with a wedge of lemon and some side condiments such as Japanese mayo for dipping.
 With the addition of the sweet and spicy sauce, the classic Japanese fried chicken is now packed a serious flavor punch and extra vibrancy.